kuukuackah/kuuku__portfolio/README.md

 # kuuku__portfolio

-my journey a a frontend developer
+my journey as a frontend developer